tugmodel/tugmodel-client/README.md

 #What is for?:
 - for binding specific data(models) to specific processes(tugs)
-- for user friendly APIs (see Joshua Bloch).
+- for user friendly APIs
 - for implementation agnostic APIs
 - for having the UI derive the metadata from backend metadata.
 - for storing models in database, disc, memory.
 Default implementations available for all three.